slick/slick.github.com/community/index.md

 We always welcome 3rd-pary pull requests for Slick.
 Note that you will have to sign the [Typesafe Contributor License Agreement](https://www.typesafe.com/contribute/cla) (takes two minutes on-line) before we can accept your contributions.

+## Community Process

+The [Community Process](/community/process) explains how decisions are made in the Slick project.
+Please take note of the [Code of Conduct](/community/conduct) as well.

+## Integrators

+tbd

 ## Twitter Activity <a href="http://twitter.com" style="padding-left: 0.5em"><img src="/resources/images/Twitter_logo_blue.png" style="width: 1.1em; height: 1.1em; padding: 0; margin: 0; vertical-align: text-bottom"/></a>
 <a class="twitter-timeline" data-chrome="nofooter transparent noheader" width="698" height="600" href="https://twitter.com/search?q=%23ScalaQuery+OR+%23scala-query+OR+ScalaQuery+OR+%28scala+AND+slick%29"  data-widget-id="421603285133295617">Tweets about "#ScalaQuery OR #scala-query OR ScalaQuery OR (scala AND slick)"</a>